tonymamo/getpackup/src/pages/blog/2021-04-27-tips-tricks-from-the-pros.md

   Tips & tricks along with lessons learned from mishaps in the outdoors.
-In this post you'll learn  from Cody Townsend (a ski mountaineer), Cath Simard (a landscape photographer), Meesh Coles (a chef) and Andrew Szeto (a woodworking skateboarder) who all share the same passion, spending time outside!
+In this post you'll learn  from Cody Townsend (a ski mountaineer), Cath Simard (a landscape photographer), Meesh Coles (a chef) and Andrew Szeto (a woodworking skateboarder) who all share the same passion—spending time outside!
 featuredpost: true
 featuredimage: /img/collage.jpg
 tags: